 Kit: The still relatively young company AMK (AvantGarde Model Kits) has not had any luck with the models that have been released.
 With both Kfir and Fouga Magister, the competition came before the manufacturer.
 However, the manufacturer has now brought out the Aero L-29 Delfin and currently has no competition among the plastic models.

 What is noticeable about recent releases is the tendency towards training aircraft.
-T-45 Goshawk, T-38 Talon, Fouga Magister, T-50 Golden Eagle, or Alpha Jet are just a few examples of the new products.
+T-45 Goshawk, T-38 Talon, Fouga Magister, T-50 Golden Eagle, and Alpha Jet are just a few examples of the new products.
 Of course, the aircraft cannot be denied a certain elegance and there are often very colorful specimens of the jet trainers.
-On the other hand, they are a little less bellicose than fighter planes and they have been treated neglected so far.
+On the other hand, they are a little less bellicose than fighter planes and they have been treated as neglected so far.
 Wherever the trend comes from, fans of Eastern European planes will definitely get their money’s worth with the Dolphin.

 As can often be observed with smaller and new manufacturers, the kit contains rather small injection-molded parts, since large tools (molds) are correspondingly more expensive.
 The design is conventional, i.e. two fuselage half-shells and two separate upper and lower wings form the basic structure of the model.
 The surface design is good.
 The engravings are sharp and even, there are no rows of rivets.
 The flow marks in the material are somewhat annoying for aircraft that are mainly flown in silver or in natural metal.
 Maybe the plastic wasn’t hot enough here or the mold was too well cooled.
 So you should definitely use a primer before painting “metal”.